rahulkumarsingh73690/acss-site/app/docs/frequently-asked-questions.md

 Unlike a `.carousel` class, all the above classes can be re-used to style any other widget.

-## How can one remember Atomic class names?

-The syntax comes from <a href="http://emmet.io">Emmet</a>, which is a plugin for many IDEs.
-It allows you to type a few characters and get property/value pairs.
-Like Emmet shortcuts, Atomic classes are for the most part simple abbreviations.

-Also, note that we do not use `left` and `right` but instead `start` and `end`.
-So we can easily output a RTL style sheet.

-The [syntax](../guides/syntax.html) and [reference](reference) pages are meant to help you with this; and we may have a plugin for your IDE in the near future...

-## Isn't Atomic CSS moving bloat from style sheets to HTML?
+### Isn't Atomic CSS moving bloat from style sheets to HTML?

 The table below represents the average number of characters per class attribute on a page.
 Note that Facebook appears to uglify some classes.